Hoyasumii/bee-movie/README.md

 All right, they have the roses, the roses have the pollen.

-I know every bee, plant and flowe
+I know every bee, plant and flower